sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-manageevents/cp-cf-processvisibility-model-manageevents.md

     You can filter the events based on Process Definition ID, Process Instance ID, Event Type, and Timestamp.

-2. Click on the required filter and provide the value you used in your business scenario.
+2. Click the required filter and provide the value you used in your business scenario.
 In this tutorial, we apply the filter based on **Process Definition ID** and we use the value **onboard**.

     !![Filter values](Filter-Values-03.png)